 For information about marijuana specifically, read our article on marijuana possession for sale.

-Prosecutors rely on circumstantial evidence to show you intended to sell drugs.
-Six common indicators of “intent to sell” include:
+Nevada prosecutors rely on circumstantial evidence to show you intended to sell drugs.
+Seven common indicators of “intent to sell” include:

 - You stored the drugs in “ready to sell” pre-measured quantities in separate containers or baggies.